MichaelCade/90DaysOfDevOps/Days/day40.md

 As the repository is so important to GitHub let me choose a pretty busy one of late and run through some of the core functionality that we can use here on top of everything I am already using when it comes to editing our "code" in git on my local system.

 First of all from the previous window I have selected the 90DaysOfDevOps repository and we get to see this view.
 You can see from this view we have a lot of information, we have our main code structure in the middle showing our files and folders that are stored in our repository.
-We have our readme.md being displayed down at the bottom.
+We have our readme.mdbeing displayed down at the bottom.
 Over to the right of the page we have an about section where the repository has a description and purpose.
 Then we have lot of information underneath this showing how many people have starred the project, forked, and watching.

 ![](Images/Day40_Git8.png)